sethsandaru/vue-form-builder/README.md

 Please visit this Repo's Wiki.

 ## Release notes
-- Version **1.1.1**:
+- Version **1.3.0**:
-    - First Release of Vue Form Builder
+    - Milestone 3 released.
+    - Able to validate the form.
-    - Able to config form & render form by config data.
+    - Able to styling the label (bold, italic, underline).
+    - Able to set label position for Section (horizontal or vertical)
+    - Fix some bugs
+    - Constraints for some Hooks
-    - Get/set value for both GUI & Template.
+    - APIs for Validate
+- Version **1.2.1**:
+    - Fix some minor bugs.
 - Version **1.2.0**:
     - Hooks are available now for both Template & GUI.
     - More options for controls, like: